DC-analysis/dclab/docs/sec_code_reference.rst

 .. _sec_ref_definitions:

-module-level methods
+Module-level methods
 ====================
 .. autofunction:: dclab.new_dataset

-global definitions
+Global definitions
 ==================
 These definitionas are used throughout the dclab/Shape-In/Shape-Out ecosystem.

-configuration
+Configuration
 -------------
 Valid configuration sections and keys are described in:
 :ref:`sec_analysis_meta` and :ref:`sec_experiment_meta`.